ethereum/devp2p/rlpx.md

 The parameters chosen for kademlia are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
 The eviction check interval is 75 milliseconds, request timeouts are 300ms, and the idle bucket-refresh interval is 3600 seconds.

-Aside from the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.
+Except for the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.

 Packets are signed.
 Verification is performed by recovering the public key from the signature and checking that it matches an expected value.
 Packet properties are serialized in the order in which they're defined.